Breast Fat Transfer in Salt Lake City & Layton, Utah

 The most difficult aspect of breast fat transfer recovery is the liposuction.
 The areas of harvest are generally the most tender, which can last for a few weeks.
 Most patients find they don’t need narcotic pain medications.

-Where should I go for breast Fat Transfer?
+Where should I go for Fat Transfer to Breasts?

 Simple in concept, but technically demanding, breast fat grafting is not a procedure for the untrained non-plastic surgeon.
 A comprehensive understanding of liposuction, soft tissue grafting, and breast aesthetics are necessary foundations for anyone attempting to perform this procedure.
 Unfortunately, many physicians offering fat grafting for breast augmentation are not plastic surgeons and did not complete plastic surgery training.
 This stems from warnings from the American Society of Plastic Surgeons to avoid fat grafting to the breast until it was further studied for safety.
 The concerns were mammographic surveillance and the potential for inducing breast cancer.
 These studies have been thus far favorable, and the procedure is slowly working its way into the board-certified plastic surgeon’s hands.
 Insist your physician is a board-certified plastic surgeon for something as important as your safety and cosmetic outcomes.
 To learn more, contact us today.